Rotation Scheduling & Cron Automation for MySQL Binary Log Archiving and PITR

 cur.execute("SHOW REPLICA STATUS")

-if replica and replica["Seconds_Behind_Source"] is not None:
+if (replica := cur.fetchone()) and replica.get("Seconds_Behind_Source") is not None:

-SELECT COUNT(*) as active_txns
+SELECT COUNT(*) AS open_txns

 FROM information_schema.innodb_trx

-WHERE TIME_TO_SEC(TIMEDIFF(NOW(), trx_started)) > 60
+WHERE TIME_TO_SEC(TIMEDIFF(NOW(), trx_started)) > %s

-if active > 0:
+if (open_txns := cur.fetchone()["open_txns"]) > 0:

-cur.execute("SHOW VARIABLES LIKE 'binlog_expire_logs_seconds'")
+cur.execute("SHOW VARIABLES LIKE 'log_bin'")

-def execute_rotation(conn, cfg: RotationConfig) -> str:
+def execute_rotation(conn) -> str:

 cur.execute("FLUSH BINARY LOGS")

-cur.execute("SHOW MASTER STATUS")
+cur.execute("SHOW BINARY LOG STATUS")

 cfg = RotationConfig(dry_run="--dry-run" in sys.argv)